 If you’ve got a teen driver in the family, you’re probably well versed in the costs that come along with having a newbie behind the wheel.
-Insurance is one of the biggest changes that teen drivers bring, so let’s take a look at the best ways to get a good price.
+It means your insurance rates go up and this continues well into the college years.
+Let’s look at who has the best car insurance rates for college students.

-DISCLAIMER: There are many other factors that can impact the price you’ll pay for teen driver insurance.
+DISCLAIMER: There are many other factors that can impact the price you’ll pay for a college student’s car insurance.

 Compare quotes from multiple providers to get a good deal.

-We researched a wide variety of policies and insurance companies from around the country, but some don’t openly advertise their rates for teen drivers without an in-depth quote or an existing policy held by a parent.
-The rates you see below have been averaged out between male and female drivers for six-month policy.
+We researched a wide variety of policies and insurance companies from around the country, but some don’t openly advertise their rates for college students without an in-depth quote or an existing policy held by a parent.
+The rates you see below have been averaged out between male and female teen drivers added to an existing policy.

 |Rates we found|